Calgary Stampede: COVID-19 pandemic

-On April 23, the 2020 Stampede was cancelled for the first time in almost a century due to the COVID-19 pandemic.
+On April 23, the 2020 Stampede was cancelled for the first time in over a century due to the COVID-19 pandemic.
 Community-oriented events held in compliance with Alberta public health orders were organized on the original dates of the Stampede, including pop-up drive-throughs offering pancakes and midway food staples, and maintaining the event's fireworks show.
 The cancellation made a significant economic impact, as recent editions had contributed $540 million to the province's economy.

 In April 2021, Alberta's chief medical officer of health Deena Hinshaw projected that the province could lift some of its restrictions on gatherings by late-June, while Premier Jason Kenney stated that the province could begin doing so once at least two thirds of its residents have been vaccinated.
 However, soon afterwards, the province began to enact stricter public health orders to control a major ongoing wave of infections.
 On May 14, the Stampede announced that it did plan to hold an in-person event for 2021, but that the structure of the event would have to be "very different" to comply with whatever public health orders will be in effect by then.
 On May 26, the Alberta government announced a revised "Open for Summer" plan for easing public health orders, which would allow the majority of restrictions to be lifted two weeks after 70% of eligible residents receive at least one vaccine dose (provided that hospitalizations continue to decline).
 It was later announced that restrictions would be fully lifted on July 1.